denisse-orellana/dashboard_cafeteria/README.md

 ## Incorporating Bootstrap

-In the Gemfile is it added:
+In the Gemfile is added:

 ```ruby
 # gemfile.rb